 Recommendations:

-Do not varnish "to the bleed" (varnished objects should not extend into the bleed area) or on creases - the varnish may crack, especially on larger elements.
-An exception is made for small elements where cracks are less visible.
+Do not varnish "bleed" (varnished objects must not extend into the bleed area) or on creases – varnish may crack, especially on larger elements.
+An exception is small elements, where cracks are barely visible.

-Avoid varnishing in the same places on the front and back to prevent varnish imprinting, sticking of prints, and cutting issues.
+Avoid varnishing in the same places on the front and back to prevent varnish imprinting, sticking of sheets, and cutting problems.

 Single-sided varnishing only.